 This is such a classic for Mother’s Day Brunch, and with good reason.
 It is exceptionally good.
 Get a good, hearty artisan loaf of bread.

 And what goes best with a robust toasted bread for a Mothers’ Day brunch?
 A marmalade!
-The one shown above is the Meyer Lemon Marmalade, but there are four fresh, low sugar citrus marmalades from our farm’s online store.
+The one shown above is the Meyer Lemon Marmalade, but there are five fresh, low sugar citrus marmalades from our farm’s online store.

 Now….have some coffee, sit back and enjoy your feast, kids or no kids!